 While comparing these ultra-wide angle lenses, let's take a look at an image quality comparison.
 Click on the image below to view a 100% crop image quality comparison between 6 ultra-wide angle APS-C format lenses.
 The comparison loads in a new page.
 Use Alt-Tab/Ctrl-Tab to switch between pages as you read the commentary below.

 Note that the Sigma 10-20mm f/3.5 EX DC HSM Lens performs much worse on the left side of the frame (as shown in the comparison) than on the right.
 You will see the difference when comparing this lens in the ISO 12233 chart sample crops.
-Also note that diffraction is becoming noticeable at f/11 and especially f/16 in these Rebel T2i examples.

-In this corner image quality comparison, the Tokina 11-16mm f/2.8 AT-X Pro DX Lens holds up well at 11mm when compared to the other lenses at equivalent apertures.
+In the corner image quality comparison, the Tokina 11-16mm f/2.8 AT-X Pro DX Lens holds up well at 11mm when compared to the other lenses at equivalent apertures.
 And at 16mm, it rules the competition.

 I've already mentioned the Tokina's focal length range disadvantage and significant max aperture advantage over all of these other lenses.
 The aperture advantage makes the 11-16 the definite choice for stopping action or handholding in low light - if the shallower but still reasonable DOF is acceptable for your needs.
 The Tokina shows far more flare than the other lenses, with the Canon coming closer at 16mm.
 This is a disadvantage whenever bright lights are in or near your frame.

 The Sigma 8-16mm f/4.5-5.6 DC HSM Lens and Sigma 10-20mm f/4-5.6 EX DC HSM Lens have less CA. CA is one of the easier lens aberrations to correct in post processing.
 The Tokina has less vignetting than most of the rest.